joelouthan/theologic.us/content/posts/a-few-quotes/2020/2020-07-17-few-points-friday.md

 ---
-title: "A Few Points for Friday: Expository Preaching"
+title: "A Few Quotes: On Expository Preaching"
 author: Joseph Louthan
 publishDate: 2020-07-17T06:00:00-06:00
-url: /few_points_friday/2020-07-17-few_points_friday/
+url: /a-few-quotes/2020-07-17-a-few-quotes/
 categories:
   - Quotes
 tags:
   - Quotes
 series:
-  - 'A Few Points for Friday'
+  - 'A Few Quotes'
-draft: true
+draft: false
 ---

-## We could do it other ways
+## On All Kinds of Preaching

 How is that working out for us?
 Pretty terrible.